Admissions Frequently Asked Questions

 The KSU Office of Admissions is located at 3391 Town Point Drive, Suite 1000, MD 9111, Kennesaw, GA 30144.

-Out-of-State Tuition Waiver: Out of state tuition fee waivers for international students are available on a limited and case-by-case basis.
-Out of state tuition fee waivers for high ability students from U.S. states other than Georgia are also available on a limited basis.
+Out-of-State Tuition Waiver and Scholarship: Out-of-State Tuition Waiver and Scholarships for international students are available on a limited and case-by-case basis.
+Out-of-State Tuition Waiver and Scholarships for high ability students from U.S. states other than Georgia are also available on a limited basis.

 How do I get my parking pass or view the campus bus routes?